Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 In ForestAI, since the majority of the rewards go to Providers who are typically AI startups, **one could consider the Network a form of startup funding**.
 The Network invests in innovative AI startups and **collects a return** on this investment **from the cumulative future customer fees** and **increased demand for the network token**.
 Token rewards are directly linked to new customer revenue coming into the Network and Validators further direct the rewards to the most innovative Providers with the best AI models.

 Traditional venture capital (VC) funding entrusts a lump sum of money to a group of people that have gone through an extensive but subjective vetting process.
 The overhead of traditional funding decision-making is huge not only on the VC side but also on the side of the startup.
-Founders must dedicate huge amounts of time to outreach, networking events and relationship building to get invited to a VC meeting, and they may need hundreds of such meetings over the course of months as each has \<1% probability of success.
+Founders must dedicate huge amounts of time to outreach, networking events and relationship building to get invited to a VC meeting, and they may need hundreds of such meetings over the course of months as each has \< 1% probability of success.
 And once a funding decision has been made it is followed by even more overhead with legal contracting.

-**The ForestAI smart contracts can make funding decisions deterministically leaning on the self-motivated signals coming from Customers and Validators.** Funding requires no political connections or networking.
+**The ForestAI smartcontracts can make funding decisions deterministically leaning on the self-motivated signals coming from Customers and Validators.** Funding requires no political connections or networking.
 An AI PhD student living in a smaller country without a significant VC network can simply register their model to a Protocol where they know it will win the highest scores, and they will immediately get funding to further its development.

 Historically, innovation has flourished in **geographic clusters** such as **Silicon Valley, Shenzhen, and Berlin**, where funding, talent, and knowledge are concentrated.
 We believe that we are presented with a unique opportunity to build **a digital-first innovation network**.